zwang378/BitcoinPriceMonitorSpring/README.md

 This app is based on Bitstamp API, so you can find the same Bitcoin information on Bitstamp website (https://www.bitstamp.net/).

-You can find the following services and check out the responses on the screenshots below.
+You can find the following services and check out the JSON responses on the screenshots below.

 History function
 ---------------